holepunchto/hyperbee/README.md

 If you have several inserts and deletions then a batch can be much faster.

-Batch is snapshotted at creation.
-Outside writes are not taken into account when reading.

 #### `await batch.lock()`

-Force acquire the single write lock of the Hyperbee.
+Acquire the single write lock of the Hyperbee.

-Otherwise, it's auto-acquired when you do the first `put` or `del` in a batch.

 #### `await batch.put(key, [value], [options])`